-- To reduce the incidence of IP in a population, mares affected with IP should not be used for breeding.
+- To reduce distribution of IP, affected mares (XIP/X) should not be used for breeding.

-Test Information: This mutation test identifies a single base change in the IKBKG gene.
+Test information: This test detects the change of a single basepair in the IKBKG gene.

 Towers, R.E., Murgiano, L., Millar, D.S., Glen, E., Topf, A., Jagannathan, V., Drögemüller, C., Goodship, J.A., Clarke, A.J., Leeb, T.: A nonsense mutation in the IKBKG gene in mares with incontinentia pigmenti.
 PLoS One 8:e81625, 2013.
 Pubmed reference: 24324710.
 DOI: 10.1371/journal.pone.0081625.

-Further information is available at the Online Mendelian Inheritance in Animals website.
+Further information is available at Online Mendelian Inheritance in Animals.